sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

-To fetch the join requests as a group admin use this function:
+To fetch the join requests as a group admin, use this function:

 :::: tabs#p